-In the past, four methods have been used to help with PCI DSS compliance in the contact center:
+In the past, four alternative methods have been used to help with PCI DSS compliance in the contact center:

-’Pause & Resume’ call recording solutions – Pausing the call recording at the moment a payment is being taken is often suggested as a means for contact centers to comply with PCI DSS.
-In reality ‘Pause & Resume’ solutions only help merchants with a small part of their PCI footprint, not storing credit card information on call recordings.
+’Pause-and-Resume’ call recording solutions – Pausing the call recording at the moment a payment is being taken is often suggested as a means for contact centers to comply with PCI DSS.
+In reality ‘Pause-and-Resume’ solutions only help merchants with a small part of their PCI footprint, not storing credit card information on call recordings.
 The CSR, the desktop, plus the remainder of the contact center infrastructure is still in scope for PCI DSS.

 In fact, in its Guidance for Protecting Telephone-based Card Payments, the PCI SSC states on page 44 that when using a pause-and-resume solution, “recordings may capture [cardholder data] or [sensitive authentication data]…depending on the accuracy of the pause-and-resume process.”
 For this reason, the PCI SSC requires the implementation of many stringent and onerous controls to ensure that cardholder data never makes its way onto call recordings, including having managers manually listen to recordings to verify this.